"How To Increase Your Bliss Tolerance"

 Where the Buddha's statement comes into play is when you have stimulated the facial nerves to a point where they have exhausted their firing potential.
 At this point, just relaxing for a few minutes is enough to reactivate them again.
 Although this may seem to contradict my earlier '24/7' pronouncement, the fact that reverse tolerance builds over time allows you to learn to evoke the sensations by simply remembering them, or just putting the results first, that is just do the toe-wiggle, the 'shake and quake,' the teeth chatter, and see if these in themselves trigger the energy waves.

-The latest Thwizzler version includes three possible stimuli: Mylar 'feathers,' a back feather from a peacock, and the blunted end of the wire itself.
-My partner found the Mylar too harsh, so I added the peacock for a gentler touch.
-As for the blunt wire, recently I found that just the lightest touch with the wire around or on the lips and chin is amazingly energizing.
+The latest Thwizzler version includes two possible stimuli: Mylar 'feathers' and the blunted end of the wire itself.
+As for the blunt end, I found that just the lightest touch with the wire around or on the lips and chin is amazingly energizing.
 The wire is convenient for attaching it to your glasses (see photo below) and also for wrapping the Thwizzler around your wrist for convenient storage.

 And the MOST latest: If your hair is long enough to allow a few strands to fall over your face and touch around your nose and mouth, this should also trigger the same effects.